elizabeth24602/the-swallows/README.md

 Shows
 The Shows page features a table showing each show and location.
 Underneath there are quotes from people who are fans of the band, also a picture can be found on the right of the screen.
 Music
-Currently the Music page doesn’t have any content.
+Currently the Music page consits of song lyrics, a card bootsrp feature that in theory links to spotify and a youtube clip.
+As The Swallows is a made up band the youtube video links to a proper band.
 I wanted to add audio and video clips of the band but unfortunatley I do not have any.
 Contact
 This is three columns of contact info, booking contact, press contact and label contact.
 All avenues are covered here as all contacts are accessible.
 Existing Features